-[0185] As an introduction to a more general definition, let us consider a single scalar continuous-time variable (signal) x(t), and define a time dependent threshold density for this signal's counting (threshold crossing) rates.
-First, we notice that the total number of counts, i.e., the total number of crossings of the threshold D by the signal x(t) in the time interval $0 \le t \le T$. can be written as (see Nikitin et al., 1998, and Nikitin, 1998, for example)
+As an introduction to a more general definition, let us consider a single scalar continuous-time variable (signal) x(t), and define a time dependent threshold density for this 65 signal's counting (threshold crossing) rates.
+First, we notice that the total number of counts, i.e., the total number of where $\delta(x)$ is the Dirac δ -function, and t_i are such that x(t_i)=D for all i.
+Using the identity (Rumer and Ryvkin, 1977, p.
+543, for example)